C2DH/ranketwo/_assignments/boder/04-photography-identity.en.md

 <!-- section-contents -->

 - First open the box "[Who are these liberated prisoners](https://ranke2.uni.lu/klynt/en/#Intro){:target="_blank"}" and read the text.
-- Then open the box  "Who are the people in these photos?" and read the text

 <!-- section -->